-5l Give the following details of all low-level waste you will accumulate
+5i Give the following details of low-level solid waste (other than VLLW) you will accumulate

 Give the maximum activity and volume of the LLW other than VLLW you will hold at any one time.
 Also give the maximum time you will hold the waste for.
 Different radionuclides or types of waste may need different periods.